The towing limit is exceeded by 115 kg!

 We now give advice based on the assumption that the legal maximum towing weight is higher for your car and that the car should be allowed to tow this caravan!

 The motor preformance of the Nissan is in general sufficient.
-And also the weight of the Lunar with a User Payload (185 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Lunar with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is very good.

 Flat roads